-At Wildern we believe that homework is a necessary part of learning as it is used to consolidate the work completed in class.
-It reinforces positive attitudes towards learning, broadens and extends the school curriculum and gives opportunities for students to develop their creative thinking.
-It works best when home/school partnerships are strong and embedded.
+At Wildern we believe that Self-study is a necessary part of learning as it is used to consolidate the work completed in class.
+We beleive that :-

 - Used to promote independent learning in order to support, extend and consolidate progress.

 - Used to develop skills and attitudes students need for successful lifelong learning e.g. enquiry, independent research, creativity & critical skills.

 - Used to develop organisational skills and personal study skills.

 - Used to help teachers identify the strengths and weaknesses of individual students.